ukb-dt/inv-00/index.md

 This is civilization in its **cognitive phase**.

-You’ve essentially defined four eras:
+You’ve essentially defined four (I've added a fifth) eras:

-Photon Age → Atom Age → Bit Age → Gradient Age.
+> Photon Age → Atom Age → Bit Age → Gradient Age → [Eigen Systems](https://ukb-dt.github.io/es/)

 And AMMMEN fits perfectly because they’re the seven major custodians of these energy carriers in the Gradient Age.